How to Maintain Your 12-Foot Skeleton and Other Giant Halloween Decorations

 Update Your 12-Foot Skeleton's Look

 Who says humans should have all the fun on Halloween night?
 Get creative and let your 12-foot skeleton in on the fun with a costume or lighting kit.
-Whether you purchase a ready-made lighting kit for your skeleton, or you make your own, updating Skelly is a creative way to put a fresh spin on this Halloween superstar.
-It's also a great way to make Skelly more playful and approachable, as well as lure trick-or-treaters in with his bright light.
+Whether you get a ready-made lighting kit for your skeleton, or you make your own, updating Skelly is a creative way to put a fresh spin on this Halloween superstar.
+It also makes Skelly more playful and his bright light really draws trick-or-treaters in.

 Year-Round 12-Foot Skeleton Ideas